yifan-hou/manipulation-workshop-2019/index.md

 - Locomotion/Self-manipulation considering Contacts and Gravitational Constraints

 ## Call for Open Talks
-In this workshop, we have a one-hour open talk session for those who work on related fields.
+In this workshop, we have a one-hour open talk session for those who want to share their work on related fields.
 Application is open to both academia and industry.

 ### Format
 Each speaker will speak for 3\~5 minutes, followed by a 2min Q&A. Instead of using slides, please record a video (3\~5 min) of your slides.